 Paul Brodie is the President of BrodieEDU, an education consulting firm that specializes in giving motivational, business, publishing, and leadership seminars for universities and corporations.
 He is also the CEO of Brodie Consulting Group, which specializes in book publishing and coaching clients on how to publish and market their books.

-Brodie recently left teaching after serving as an educator in multiple roles since 2008.
+Brodie left teaching in June 2017 after serving as an educator in multiple roles since 2008.
 He served as a Special Education Teacher from 2014-2017 in the Hurst-Euless-Bedford ISD (2014-2016) and Fort Worth ISD (2016-2017) while working specifically with special needs children who had Autism.
 In 2014-2015 he also served as the head tennis coach and lead the school to a district championship and an undefeated season.

 From 2011-2014, Brodie served as a Grant Coordinator for the ASPIRE program in the Birdville Independent School District.
 As coordinator, he created instructional and enrichment programming for over 800 students and 100 parents in the ASPIRE before and after school programs.
 He also served on the Board of Directors for the Leadership Development Council, Inc. from 2005-2014 with leading the implementation of educational programming in low cost housing.